emflournoy/fs-pet-shop/fs.md

 ## Assignment

-Your first task is to build a command-line application that displays its usage, ideally to the [standard error]['stderr'] channel, when invoked without a subcommand.
+Your first task is to build a command-line application that displays its usage, ideally to the [standard error]['stderr'] channel, w2hen invoked without a subcommand.
 The app should [exit the process]['exit'] with a non-zero exit code to indicate that it failed to complete any work.

 ```shell
 $ node pets.js